ev0lveDD/Nelderim-website/README.md

 * [Preview](#Preview)

 ## General info
-This project involved creating a logo as well as a website design from scratch.
+This project involved creating a logo as well as a simple website design from scratch.
 Once approved, the site was written in HTML, CSS and using JavaScript.
 However, after further discussions, we came to the conclusion that I would rewrite the site using React and extend the functionality.